labs-lang/labs/README.md

 # LAbS - a Language with Attribute-based Stigmergies

-This repository contains source code for the LAbS code generator, which are used by the [SLiVER tool](github.com/labs-lang/sliver) to verify LAbS systems.
+This repository contains source code for the LAbS code generator, which is used by the [SLiVER tool](https://github.com/labs-lang/sliver) to verify LAbS systems.

 * `LabsCore`: basic data types and function to describe and  manipulate LAbS syntax trees.